Event callbacks (and error handling in general)

 basis via the start-event-loop keyword arguments

-.
+:catch-app-errors and :default-event-cb.
 It might actually be favorable to

 use start-event-loop since it creates thread-local versions